teafrogsf/teafrogsf.github.io/_pages/about.md

 **My current research interests:**

-1. Are language models sufficiently **truthful, secure and efficient**?
+1. Are language models and agents sufficiently **reliable**?
 How can we design valuable mechanisms to ensure this (both theoretically and empirically)?
+2. How data **really** help training process of language models and agents?
+Can we find valuable **training dynamics** or **internal features** to prove this?

+**Topics that may not be easy to get started in the short term, but I am still interested:**

-2. To what degree is it **theoretically justifiable to anthropomorphize language models**?
+1. To what degree is it **theoretically justifiable to anthropomorphize language models**?
 To what extent can **anthropological methodologies** and their underlying research problematics be applied to the study of language models?
 Are there significant divergences between **inter-model communication** and **human-model interaction**?
-3. Can **interpretability tools** enhance efficient RL training for language models?
-Can we **attack the reasoning process** or **find the inherent flaws** (if they exist) in reasoning models?
-How can we distinguish **different error modes** in various LLMs?
-Furthermore, can competitive-level problems (including Olympiad Informatics problems) or economical problems contribute to these studies?

-**Topics that may not be easy to get started in the short term, but I am still interested:**

-1. How can LLMs truly engage in meaningful **role-playing or writing**?
-These two tasks are similar in that they both reflect the linguistic state of **a real, specific human**.
 2. **How do language models model language**?
 Can we understand the representation of *(even multimodal)* linguistic concepts in language models through **interpretability tools**?
 Can modern and contemporary **philosophy of language** (continental or analytic) help reshape our understanding of these questions?

 <!-- 1.
 LLM组成的多智能体系统足够安全和有效率吗？如何设计有价值的机制来保证这一点？